About

 Our History

-Founded in 1946, "The Meeting Street School" - named after the street upon which it was located - was the nation's first school to provide comprehensive educational, therapeutic and developmental services to children with disabilities and special needs.
+Founded in 1946, “The Meeting Street School” – named after its street address – was the nation’s first school to provide comprehensive educational, therapeutic and developmental services to children with disabilities.

-Meeting Street, as it is now known, was founded by Margaret “Poggy” Langdon and Dr. Eric Denhoff based on the belief that all children have a right to high-quality education and a developmental support system in order to reach their full potential.
+Meeting Street, as it is now known, was founded by Margaret “Poggy” Langdon and Dr. Eric Denhoff who believed that all children have a right to high-quality education and developmental supports to reach their full potential.

 Meeting Street’s Founders